MayamaTakeshi/yate-experiments/README.md

 ```
 ./tmux_session.sh
 ```
+The above will start a tmux session as specified in tmux_session.yml.

 ## Running tests

 In the tmux session switch to window 'tests/functional' and run one of the tests like this: